For My First Born Daughter:

 “A Birthmother puts the needs of her child above the wants of her heart”

-If you love some one unconditionally and with your whole heart, than you will do what is best for them not you.
-I have never learned a harder lesson than giving my child up for adoption and I probably never will.
+If you love someone unconditionally and with your whole heart, then you will do what is best for them, not yourself.
+I have never learned a harder lesson than giving my child up for adoption, and I probably never will.

 We look at adoption as a very sacred exchange.
 It was not done lightly on either side.
 I would dedicate my life to this child.

 Natural Child: Any child who is not artificial.